moldis-group/pople/tutorials.md

  ### 3.2 Atomization energy

- The test jobs `test_007_atomizationenergy_CH4` shows how to calculate atomization energy.
+ The test jobs `test_007_atomizationenergy_CH4` shows how to calculate atomization energy of CH4.
 Zero-Kelvin internal energy, `U0`, of the molecule and constitutent atoms are calculated, and atomization energy is determined as the reaction energy `Atm.
 Energy = U0_atoms - U0_molecule`.

  A unique list of the constitutent atoms and their multiplicities are collected using
  ```